 Cuc Phuong Visitor Center itself was originally sponsored through AusAid and Frankfurt Zoological Society to become the first visitor ecological education center established in Indochina.
 All visitors will need to report here on entry to the park but it also forms an important educational and training center for both Vietnamese and foreigners alike.

 More than 15,000 Vietnamese school kids from 43 different schools are involved with the Center through Conservation Clubs established at the local level.
-The program is largely carried out by counterpart teachers and local staff, some hired and trained at the park.
+The program is largely carried out by teachers and local staff, many who are hired and trained at the park.
 Beginning in 1996, the program is aimed at increasing local understanding about nature and the environment, as well as encouraging greater participation in helping to protect the park.

 At the same time, a Conservation Awareness Program carries out village-based educational programs, reaching out to over 15,000 so far.
 Yet a third component of the Center is aimed at park visitors, enhancing the value of of the visit through interpretation and special educational such as the free guided tours through the conservation areas.